When you have transmission speed sensor problems the symptoms can feel like an extremely serious internal transmission problem.

 Note that both manual and automatic transmission cars require speed sensors to make fuel mixture and emissions control decisions.

 Of course, we share the current speed information with the driver so they know how fast they're going.

-This erroneous information causes a plethora of symptoms, including the ones mentioned above.
+This erroneous information causes a plethora of symptoms.
 If we're lucky, the check engine light will come on and a specific code sets pointing us in the right direction for logical diagnosis.

 Some of the older Toyota Camry cars spanning from the year 2001 through 2005 with the four-cylinder engine experience symptoms that point to transmission sensor problems.

 These Toyota automobiles can have speedometers that drop to zero while driving down the road.
 When this happens the computer control module doesn't actually know how fast the vehicle is going.

 Therefore, other symptoms like unexpected downshifts or hunting for gears can occur.
 On a few of the vehicles I worked on, I found heavy corrosion on the connector where it attaches to the sensor.

 Mazda cars equipped with the 2.3 L, 4 cylinder and the Triptronic auto transmission also see failures with speed sensing parts.

 Some of the common years include vehicles with a build date between 2000 and 2007.
 These cars commonly set a generic trouble code P0715 that stands for an input turbine speed sensor malfunction.

 Mazda calls this component a TSS or turbine speed sensor.
 On the Mazda automobiles both the transmission control module and the primary ECM (Electronic Control Module) both monitor signals from the TSS.